 First, convert the tonnes to kg by multiplying by 1,000 to get 10,000 kg.
 Then use the buoyant force equation above to get B = 10,000 · 1024 · 9.80665 = 100,518,162.5 Newtons (N) or around 100.52 MegaNewtons (MN).

 Example 2: If the density of water in a swimming pool is 1,000 kg/m3 and we have a life saver which weighs 1kg and has a volume of 0.12 m3, what is the maximum weight of a person so they can safely float using this life preserver?
+Will a 130 kg person float with it?

 In this case we do not even need to know the buoyant force to estimate the maximum weight the life preserver can support on top of its own weight.
 We simply multiply the volume displaced by the life preserver which is 0.12 m3 (assuming no caving in) by the density of the water to get the total weight which would just barely float: 0.12 · 1,000 = 120 kg.
 Subtracting the weight of 1 kg and allowing, say, 5-10 kg for comfortable floating such a life preserver should be able to keep afloat in fresh water a person weighing up to 110 kg.
+To answer the second question - a 130 kg human will not be able to float with it.

 Density of water and other common liquids